moveit/moveit.ros.org/_posts/2023-01-12-gsoc-simultaneous-trajectory-execution.md

 ![simultaneous-screwing](https://user-images.githubusercontent.com/3798796/212067483-b8ff2c2f-994e-42bd-a411-66a27e91eeb1.gif)

-## Feature description
+## Feature Description
 - Event-based execution system: Events related to the execution of trajectories are pushed to a queue where they are processed sequentially.
-  When a new trajectory is pushed, it is immediately validated, by checking that the required controllers are active and not in use and that there are no collisions with active trajectories or the current state of the planning scene.
+  When a new trajectory is pushed, it is immediately validated by checking that all required controllers are active and available, and that there is no collision with any active trajectory or the current state.
 Invalid trajectories are rejected.
 Valid trajectories are sent for execution to the corresponding controllers.
   The execution of each **trajectory part** will result in the event `EXECUTION_COMPLETED` being triggered.
 It marks the completion of the execution from the controller's side regardless of the status (SUCCEEDED, ABORTED, ...).
 If the status of the execution for a trajectory part is SUCCEEDED, we wait until all other parts are completed successfully.
 If the status of the trajectory is not successful, all other trajectory parts are canceled.
   The execution of a **trajectory** can result in the event `EXECUTION_TIMEOUT` being triggered.
 This occurs when the trajectory execution duration monitor is enabled and the trajectory takes longer to execute than expected.
 When triggered, all trajectory parts for this trajectory are canceled.
   When a specific trajectory is canceled, the event `EXECUTION_CANCELLATION_REQUEST` is triggered.